musehq/spacesvr/README.md

 #### > what are modifiers?

-Modifiers, well, modify any 3d object in different ways.
+Modifiers, add functionality to any 3d component in different ways.
 For example, the `Floating` modifier will make its children steadily float up and down.
 Perfect for quickly adding animations to components!